dfinity/threshold/README.md

 The list of current signers can be retrieved by the current signers only.
-This is a somewhat strict specification, as the knowledge of the principal doesn't imply knowlwdge of the owning individual, and thus doesn't open the door for social engineering attacks (any more than guessing the person).
+This is a somewhat strict specification, as the knowledge of the principal doesn't imply knowledge of the owning individual, and thus doesn't open the door for social engineering attacks (any more than guessing the person).
 So this authorisation requirement might be removed in the future (https://github.com/dfinity/threshold/issues/12).